dominickjay/dominickjay.com/src/writing/replace-gsap-wth-scroll-animations.md

 **“When used in a quotation (`[<q>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/q)`) or block quote (`[<blockquote>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blockquote)`), it generally indicates text which is of special interest but is not marked in the original source material, or material which needs special scrutiny even though the original author didn't think it was of particular importance.
 Think of this like using a highlighter pen in a book to mark passages that you find of interest.”**

-So cool.
-That’s one for the next project then.
+Pretty interesting, that’s one for the next project if needs be then.

 <div class="pull-quote pull-quote--right">